castai/terraform-castai-omni-cluster/README.md

 The module ensures proper installation order by:

-1. **Liqo Installation** - Installs the Liqo Helm chart with network configuration
-2. **Network Resource Readiness Check** - Waits for Liqo network resources to be ready:
-   - Waits for `networks.ipam.liqo.io` CRD to be established
-   - Waits for the external CIDR network resource to be created and populated
-   - Validates that the `status.cidr` field contains the external CIDR value
+1. **Namespace and Secret Creation** - Creates the `castai-omni` namespace and API token secret
-3. **CAST AI Omni Cluster** - Enables Omni functionality in CAST AI
+2. **CAST AI Omni Cluster** - Enables Omni functionality in CAST AI
+3. **CAST AI Omni Agent Installation** (when `skip_helm = false`, default):
+   - Installs the CAST AI Omni Agent Helm chart with the configured values
-4. **CAST AI Omni Agent** - Deploys the agent for cluster management
+   - The agent manages cluster connectivity and operations

-This ordering ensures that Liqo's IPAM system is fully initialized and the external CIDR network resource is available before proceeding with CAST AI components.
+**When `skip_helm = true` (GitOps mode)**:
+- Step 3 is skipped, and instead a ConfigMap (`castai-omni-helm-values`) is created
+- The ConfigMap contains all necessary Helm values for manual or GitOps-based deployment
+- You are responsible for installing the CAST AI Omni Agent Helm chart using your preferred deployment method

 ## Examples